drafter-edu/deployed-site/readme.md

-# 1. Fork this Repository
+# 1. Create a Repository with this Repo

-1. Fork this repository to your GitHub account.
+1. Click the "Use this template" button at the top of this page.
+2. Click the "Create a new repository"
+3. Choose an appropriate name, and write a description of your site.
+4. The site must be public.
+5. Click "Create repository"

 # 1. Update Your website.py